 More photographs can be seen at our flickr photostream -

-The current Mace-Bearers are Melanie Goody & Jan Rood and they pictured here with the current Mayor of Wells Cllr Alison Gibson.
+The current Mace-Bearers are Melanie Goody & Jan Rood and they are pictured here with the current Mayor of Wells Cllr Alison Gibson.

 This photograph was taken by Kevin Westwood.